Bronco Mendenhall: 2010 season

-After losing BYU's winningest quarterback (Max Hall), all-time leading rusher (Harvey Unga) and consensus All-American tight end (Dennis Pitta), Mendenhall started the 2010 season 2–5 after playing six games against eventual bowl-bound teams.
+After losing BYU's winningest quarterback (Max Hall), all-time leading rusher (Harvey Unga), and consensus All-American tight end (Dennis Pitta), Mendenhall started the 2010 season 2–5 after playing six games against eventual bowl-bound teams.
 Mendenhall fired defensive coordinator Jaime Hill and took over defensive duties as the coordinator, resuming the position he held after originally joining BYU as an assistant coach.
 The change ignited the Cougar defense and the rest of the squad as BYU bounced back to finish the year winning five of its last six to place third in the MWC and earn the program's sixth-straight bowl invitation.
 BYU earned a 52–24 win over UTEP in the New Mexico Bowl.
 Junior Bryan Kariya was named an Academic All-American, the only FBS running back to earn the honor.

 On September 1, 2010, BYU also announced that the university's football program would become independent beginning with the 2011 season.
 Concurrently, BYU signed an eight-year contract with ESPN.
 Before the 2011 season, Mendenhall filled the departure of offensive coordinator Robert Anae by promoting quarterbacks coach Brandon Doman to offensive coordinator.
 He also named former Cougar and NFL player Kelly Poppinga to a permanent position on the defensive staff as outside linebackers coach.
 A few days later, Mendenhall hired Joe DuPaix as BYU's running backs coach and recruiting coordinator.
 Finally, he added former BYU and Canadian Football League wide receiver Ben Cahoon as the wide receivers coach.

 2011 season

 At BYU's first-ever Media Day, Mendenhall announced that he had signed a three-year contract extension that would take him through the 2013 season but hinted that coaching BYU may not be his football calling forever.
 According to Mendenhall, "BYU wanted to make it longer term than that.
 I want to be worthy of the position I have and I'm going to give it everything I have for those three (years).
 I'm not saying I won't go farther than that.
 I hope that's reported.
 It's not three and done.
 But I'm willing to lead the charge through independence, then re-evaluate."

 Embarking on its first season playing as an independent, BYU finished the 2011 season, Mendenhall's seventh as head coach, with its fifth 10-win season (10–3) in the last six years, seventh straight bowl invitation and third-straight bowl win.
 The Cougars defeated Tulsa in a 24–21 come-from-behind victory in the Armed Forces Bowl and earned a No. 25 final ranking in USA Today Coaches Poll.
-After another slow start to the season, Riley Nelson was named the starting quarterback after leading Cougars to a 27–24 victory vs. Utah State in the fifth game of the year, helping BYU win nine of its last 10 games.
+After another slow start to the season, Riley Nelson was named the starting quarterback after leading Cougars to a 27–24 victory vs. USU in the fifth game of the year, helping BYU win nine of its last 10 games.